compsocialscience/summer-institute/2022/edinburgh/apply.md

 #### Can I participate in SICSS-Edinburgh if I have already participated in SICSS at another location?

 No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.

+#### Is there a registration fee?

+Participation is free of charge!
+We are happy to be able to offer this programme without charging participants any fees.
+The event is supported by SICSS, the Alan Turing Institute, and the University of Edinburgh Research Training Centre and Department of Sociology.

+#### Who pays for travel and accommodation?

+You should first approach your host institution or funding body for funding.

+However, a small number of scholarship awards will be available for students who can make a compelling case they are unable to fund their travel and accommodation without additional support from SICSS-Edinburgh.

+To be considered, you must detail: i) why you are unable to find grant support from your host institution or funding body; ii) include a short (two sentence) statement to this effect from a supervisor, department head or equivalent.

+We welcome, in particular, candidates from geographical locations currently under-represented in computational social science, and those from backgrounds where additional grant resources are less available.